varadgadgil19/Asynchronous-FIFO-Design/README.md

 Queue-based scoreboard for verification

 VCD waveform generation for debugging

-Design Details
+3. Design Details

 Data is written on the write clock (wclk)

 Data is read on the read clock (rclk)

-FIFO status signals:
+FIFO Status Signals

 full → FIFO cannot accept more data

 empty → FIFO has no data to read

-Verification Strategy
+4. Verification Strategy

-The testbench uses:
+The testbench uses the following verification techniques:

 Randomized write data